shinken-monitoring/mod-graphite/doc/index.rst

       #cache_max_length     1000

       # Commit volume
-      # Miximm numer of cached packets sent each time a received packet is sent when connection is restore
+      # Maximum number of cached packets sent each time a received packet is sent when connection is restored
       #cache_commit_volume     100

-      # Optionally specify a source identifier for the metric data sent to
+      # Optionally specify a source identifier for the metric data sent to Graphite.
-      # Graphite.
-This can help differentiate data from multiple sources for the
+      # This can help differentiate data from multiple sources for the same hosts.
-      # same hosts.
       #
       # Result is:
       # host.GRAPHITE_DATA_SOURCE.service.metric
       # instead of:
       # host.service.metric
       #
-      # Note: You must set the same value in this module and in the
+      # Note: You must set the same value in this module and in the Graphite UI module configuration.
-      # Graphite UI module configuration.
+      #
       # default: the variable is unset
       #graphite_data_source shinken